Youngtechie/Rebus-Puzzles_webpage/README.md

   _skip to [Check changes on Replit](#Check-changes-on-Replit)_

-If terminal is not open, Open the terminal then change directory to the cloned repo and run this command:
+If terminal is not open, Open the terminal then change directory to the cloned repo and run this command with internet connection:

 ```
 npm install